awsdocs/amazon-fsx-windows-user-guide/doc_source/what-is.md

 ## Amazon FSx for Windows File Server Resources: File Systems, Backups, and File Shares<a name="fsx-resources"></a>

 The primary resources in Amazon FSx are *file systems* and *backups*\.
 A file system is where you store and access your files and folders\.
 A file system is made up of a Windows file server and storage volumes, and is accessed with its DNS name\.
-When you create a file system, you specify an amount of storage capacity \(in GiB\) and an amount of throughput capacity \(in MBps\)\.
+When you create a file system, you specify an amount of storage capacity \(in GiB\) and an amount of throughput capacity \(in MB/s\)\.
+You can modify these properties as your needs change\.
+For more information, see [Managing Storage Capacity](managing-storage-capacity.md) and [Managing Throughput Capacity](managing-throughput-capacity.md)\.

+Amazon FSx for Windows File Server backups are file\-system\-consistent, highly durable, and incremental\.
+To ensure file system consistency, Amazon FSx uses the Volume Shadow Copy Service \(VSS\) in Microsoft Windows\.
+Automatic daily backups are turned on by default when you create a file system, and you can also take additional manual backups at anytime\.
+For more information, see [Working with Backups](using-backups.md),

 A Windows file share is a specific folder \(and its subfolders\) within your file system that you make accessible to your compute instances with SMB\.
-Your file system already comes with a default Windows file share\.
-You can create and manage as many other Windows file shares as you want using the Shared Folders graphical user interface \(GUI\) tool on Windows\.
+Your file system already comes with a default Windows file share called `\share`\.
+You can create and manage as many other Windows file shares as you want by using the Shared Folders graphical user interface \(GUI\) tool on Windows\.
 For more information, see [Using Microsoft Windows File Shares](using-file-shares.md)\.

 ### Accessing File Shares<a name="fsx-access-shares"></a>